NateDimick/blazing-bookmarks/readme.md

-# Hot Bookmarks Bar - Bookmark Bar Most Used Sorter
+# Blazing Bookmarks Bar - Sorts your bookmarks bar by visit frequency

-I had this idea but a [reddit user](https://www.reddit.com/r/chrome/comments/2cgfti/how_do_i_sort_my_bookmarks_by_frequency_of/) aparently had it first, though no one has implemented it yet.
+I had this idea but a [reddit user](https://www.reddit.com/r/chrome/comments/2cgfti/how_do_i_sort_my_bookmarks_by_frequency_of/) apparently had it first, though no one has implemented it yet.

 As you use your web browser and visit your favorite sites (that you've definitely put in you bookmarks bar, right?) this extension will automatically sort your bookmarks in order of how frequently you visit your bookmarks.